 Listen to Rui Jing Jiang describe her team’s revolutionary glaucoma treatment on this episode of Launch Pad, first broadcast on on Sirius XM Channel 111, Business Radio Powered by The Wharton School.
-Avisi will compete in the Penn Wharton Startup Challenge on April 27, 2018.
+Avisi won both 3rd Prize and the Gloeckner Undergraduate Award in the 2018 Penn Wharton Startup Challenge on April 27, 2018.

 This prestigious annual prize offers $100,000 to a team of graduating seniors (plus a $50,000 living stipend per student) for an innovative commercial venture that will make a positive difference in the world.